bloopyboop/bevy_camera_bug/README.md

 Resizing the window will restore the FPS, but does not permanently fix the issue.

+Comments in 'main.rs' elaborate relevant details.

 Additionally, the program crashes when the viewport's dimensions are very long and thin.
 The error message can be found in 'main.rs'.
-Comments in 'main.rs' go into detail.

 All of this only noticably happens in debug builds - Release might still have the bug, but would require sensitive